Beijing Winter Olympics 2022 Digest: Jacobellis doubles up | DW | 12.02.2022

 The delay in Russian figure skater Kamila Valieva, 15, receiving her positive drug test result, which allowed her to compete and win a gold medal at the Beijing Games, continues to be a live issue at the Olympics, with anti-doping officials looking to reinstate her ban.

-More than six weeks went by between Valieva's sample being taken on December 25 and February.
-8 when she was notified by a lab in Stockholm, Sweden that she had tested positive for the banned heart medication trimetazidine.
-Valieva and her Russian Olympic Committee (ROC) team won a gold medal a day earlier.
+More than six weeks went by between Valieva's sample being taken on December 25 and February 8, when she was notified by a lab in Stockholm, Sweden that she had tested positive for the banned heart medication trimetazidine.
+Valieva and her Russian Olympic Committee (ROC) team had won a gold medal a day earlier.

 On Saturday, the International Olympic Committee said the delay was a question for WADA.

-Valieva's suspension, imposed by the ROC, was lifted on appeal and she is due to compete again on Tuesday.
+Valieva's suspension, imposed by the ROC, was lifted on appeal.
+She is due to compete again on Tuesday.